-Transfer CreditsWondering if the courses you’ve taken at another college would count at the University of Maryland?
+Transfer CreditsWondering if the courses you have taken at another college would count at the University of Maryland?
 Transfer Credit Services can help.

-The center facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB) or certain other standard exams; it also provides information and assistance to transfer advisors and prospective students.
+The Transfer Credit Services office facilitates the evaluation of credit for new students who have earned college credit or successfully completed Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations, or certain other standard exams.
+It also provides information and assistance to transfer advisors and prospective students.
 Students and advisors work together to decide how courses fit into a student’s individual program, while the center provides course equivalencies, credit reports and articulation tables.
 We have nearly 280,000 course evaluations from colleges and universities across the nation in our database.

 - Only courses with a grade of "C-" or better will transfer, although we will accept grades of "D-" from Maryland public institutions.
 Certain restrictions may apply.